American-Institutes-for-Research/video-hosting-streaming-aws-s3-cloudfront-signedurls/README.md

 # video-hosting-streaming-aws-s3-cloudfront-signedurls
 Video Hosting and Streaming w/ AWS S3 and CloudFront

 These code snippets are to be used to help with various video streaming scenarios.
 Each scenario described below is created as a separate function in the Home Controller, for ease of reuse.
+The web.config appSettings will need to be updated with your AWS account details.

 1. Public S3 Bucket (most basic)
 - Uses a public AWS S3 bucket to host the video, for users to pull down for use in their websites.